robamemar94/omdb_api/readme.md

 - **Google Cloud Run**: The API is deployed using Google Cloud Run.
 - **Database**: Instead of using Cloud SQL due to associated costs and the lightweight nature of the test, SQLite was chosen as the database solution.

+## Environment Variables
+   To run the application, you need to define some environment variables.
+Below are the required variables:

+   - OMDB_API_KEY: (required) Your API key to access the OMDB database.
+You can obtain it here.

+   - SECRET_KEY: (required) A secret key used for authentication and token signing.
+Make sure to use a secure key.

+   - MOVIE_TITLES: (optional) A comma-separated list of movie titles.
+If not set, the application will use default values